Film Kisses of All Time

 Child Star Elizabeth Taylor's First (Grown-Up) Screen Kiss

-This was the coming-of-age film of 15 year-old screen star Elizabeth Taylor, in the title role of small-town, physically-frail, musically-talented teenager Cynthia Bishop.
+This MGM production was the coming-of-age film of 15 year-old screen star Elizabeth Taylor, in the title role of small-town, physically-frail, musically-talented teenager Cynthia Bishop, living in Napoleon, Illinois..

-It was Cynthia's first romance and first high-school dance, to the chagrin of her over-protective parents (Mary Astor and George Murphy).
+It was Cynthia's first romance and first high-school dance, to the chagrin of her over-protective parents Larry (George Murphy) and Louise (Mary Astor), a hardware store clerk and frustrated housewife, respectively.

 Parting Kiss, Later Regretted